datacommonsorg/data/scripts/us_epa/superfund/site_and_funding_status/README.md

     > using the argument `--help` with any of the above commands lists the different command line arguments that is expected.

 The `fundingStatus` dataset requires a StatisticalVariable definition, which is found in the [statvar.mcf](statvar.mcf) file.
+We use a static statistical variable defintion since there is only one statistical variable that is measured in the observation.

 #### Notes
 1. There is another [EPA Superfund Applet](https://epa.maps.arcgis.com/apps/mapviewer/index.html?layers=c2b7cdff579c41bbba4898400aa38815) that lists more superfund sites but we had difficulties finding a means to export this data to csv.